Ashadhi Ekadashi 2026: Pandharpur Wari, Vitthal Rukmini and Bhakti!

 During the monsoon season, when moisture, dampness, and limited sunlight prevail, Lord Vishnu or Nature is believed to enter a state of divine rest or Yoga Nidra.

-This period symbolizes a cosmic pause, encouraging devotees to slow down and focus on inner spiritual practice rather than external rituals.
+By withdrawing into this quiet stillness, Nature secretly replenishes the soil, encouraging devotees to similarly slow down, internalize their energy, and focus on inner spiritual practice rather than external rituals.

 The Warkari Tradition and the Sacred Palkhi Processions